PlatosTwin/LawSchoolData/docs/index.markdown

     included in calculations, and waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports are treated as waitlists.
-Because there appears to be some inconsistency in the self-reporting of the decision date for waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports—some users update their decision date upon second notification while others leave it unchanged since receiving the waitlist notice—it is likely that some waitlist data are erroneous.
+Because there appears to be some inconsistency in the self-reporting of the decision date for waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports—some users update their decision date upon second notification while others leave it unchanged since receiving the original waitlist notice—it is likely that some waitlist data are erroneous.
 If cycles are not reported in the format <i>15/16</i> then the cycle number listed represents the year in which applicants for that cycle would begin law school, such that cycle 17/18 is equivalent to cycle 18.
     Finally, the plots below are generated from the pool of applicants who have entered on LawSchoolData.org at minimum their LSAT score and their GPA.
-Plots 1, 2, 3, and 4 have the additional restriction, because they analyze time data, that applicants are included only if they entered on LawSchoolData.org the date at which they sent their application; accordingly, counts for those four plots may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing any other information.
+The data pool for plots 1, 2, 3, and 4 has the additional restriction, because these plots analyze time data, that applicants are included only if they entered on LawSchoolData.org the date at which they sent their application; the pool for plots 1, 3, and 4 is further restricted by requiring applicants to have entered the date at which they received their admissions decisions.
+Accordingly, counts for plots 1, 2, 3, and 4 may differ from those available on LawSchoolData.org itself, which allows users to update their decision without providing any other information.

   <p></p>